-A much quoted criticism of the benefit of exercise is the cynical suggestion that the amount of time spent exercising is about the same as the increase in lifespan.
+A much-quoted criticism of the benefit of exercise is the cynical suggestion that the amount of time spent exercising is about the same as the increase in lifespan.
 In one study such cynicism is convincingly debunked.
-The authors calculate that every hour spent in exercise increases life span by seven hours!
+The authors calculate that every hour spent in exercise increases the life span by seven hours!

 Optimal exercise dose